 "President" is the title of the Chief Executive Officer of the School.

-"Program" refers to a course of instruction leading to a specific educational degree, including either the JD, or MA in Law.
+"Program" refers to a course of instruction leading to a specific educational degree, including either the JD, or MBLT.

 "School official" is any administrator, faculty member, staff member, or other authorized individual of the School.